 Surveys were conducted over the 25 FP Clinics in order to reach the estimated sample size.
 11% (46/416) of FP clients who were asked to participate in the survey declined.
 The demographic characteristics of clients who declined and their reasons for declining were not recorded.
 For the purpose of this section, only responses from female respondents are reported, as services provided in the FP Clinics are largely utilized by females.
 There were a total of 370 surveys completed in the FP Clinics, of which 42 responses were excluded from the analysis for this report.
-Majority (92.9%, 39/42) of responses were excluded because respondents were male.
+Majority (92.9%, 39/42) of responses were excluded because respondents did not specify their gender and a small portion (7.1%, 3/42) of responses were excluded because respondents were male.
 There were a total of 328 female FP respondents.
-A comparison between the demographic characteristics of clients attending the FP Clinic in 2014 and the survey sample highlighted that females 15 to 19 years of age were slightly underrepresented in the sample.
+A comparison between the demographic characteristics of clients attending the FP Clinic in 2014 and the survey sample highlighted that females 15 to 19 years of age were slightly underrepresented in the sample and females 30 to 39 years of age were slightly overrepresented in the sample.
 The demographic characteristics are summarized in Table 8.2.